What is ESpanix? Spain’s Internet Exchange Point

 IXPs in Spain and in the world

-ESpanix, located in Madrid, is the most relevant IXP among the Spanish Internet Exchange Points.
-Other IXPs in Spain are CATNIX in Barcelona, Euskonix in San Sebastián and GalNIX in Santiago de Compostela.
 As for the world’s IXPs, there are more than 150 exchange points distributed around the world.
-You can check the complete list of Internet Exchange Points here.
+Here is the complete list of Internet Exchange Points.

 Internet Exchange Points are physical infrastructures in charge of connecting the networks of Internet service providers and content providers to exchange traffic among them.
-In addition to ESpanix, Stackscale is present in other Internet Exchange Points such as AMS-IX and is interconnected to diverse Tier 1 operators and a great number of companies through private peering agreements.
+They offer numerous benefits, such as: latency and bandwidth improvements, cost savings or an increase in routing efficiency.
+At Stackscale, in addition to ESpanix, we are interconnected with other Internet Exchange Points, to diverse Tier 1 operators and to a great number of companies through private peering agreements.

 Share it on Social Media!